tymyrddin/purple/source/docs/learning/incident-response/choreography.md

 The workshop is split into modular parts so you can choose the right intensity and duration.

-### 1. orientation: set the stage (15–30 minutes)
+1. Orientation: set the stage (15–30 minutes)
    *  Quick primer on objectives, safety rules, and timing.
    *  Decide roles: incident commander, comms lead, technical lead, liaisons, observers.
    *  Agree the scope and “do not touch” constraints (systems we will not disrupt).

-### 2. tabletop: clarify the plan (60–120 minutes)
+2. Tabletop: clarify the plan (60–120 minutes)
    *  Scenario briefing: a short, sharp narrative that establishes the incident (service outage, data exfiltration, ransomware, supply chain failure, etc.).
    *  Guided play: teams talk through decisions round by round.
 Facilitator introduces complications and new facts to surface dependencies.
    *  Focus: decision triggers, escalation thresholds, external communications, and cross-team coordination.

-### 3. live injections: practise under pressure (1–4 hours)
+3. Live injections: practise under pressure (1–4 hours)
    *  Controlled, safe disruptions are injected into real workflows: simulated alerts, fake press enquiries, a “compromised” account, or a broken vendor API.
    *  Teams must act in real time, using their normal tools and channels.
 Observers record timings, handoffs, and friction points.
    *  Optionally run a parallel red team to escalate pressure and realism.

-### 4. comms rehearsal: internal and external (30–60 minutes)
+4. Comms rehearsal: internal and external (30–60 minutes)
    *  Draft and deliver short internal messages and an external statement.
 Practice hotlines, executive briefings, and spokesperson handovers.
    *  Emphasise speed + accuracy: how to avoid releasing unverified details and how to maintain trust under pressure.

-### 5. rapid retrospective and action capture (30–45 minutes)
+5. Rapid retrospective and action capture (30–45 minutes)
    *  What worked?
 What surprised us?
 Where did escalation stall?
    *  Produce a short, prioritised improvement list: fixes, playbook tweaks, owner and due date.
    *  Capture a one-page “after action” summary and a one-page immediate playbook for the next 72 hours.

 ## Typical outputs